-Additionally, the Company rents office space in Long Beach, New York at a monthly cost of \$5,000.
+Additionally, the Company rents office space in Long Beach, New York.
 The agreement is month to month and can be terminated on 30 days' notice.
 The agreement is between the Company and Bridgeworks LLC, an entity principally owned by Mr. Beck, a member of the Board of Directors.
+Monthly rent was \$5,000 per month through September 30, 2020 and will be reduced to \$2,500 per month beginning October 1, 2020.

 The Company leases an office location in Bogota, Colombia.
 In April 2017, MultiPay S.A.S. entered an office lease beginning April 22, 2017.
 The lease cost is approximately \$8,500 per month with an inflation adjustment after one year.
-The lease is automatically extended for one additional year unless written notice to the contrary is provided at least six months in advance.
+The lease is automatically extended for one additional year unless written notice is provided at least nine months in advance.
 The Company extended the lease through April 2021.
 Furthermore, the Company leased an apartment at approximately \$2,000 a month for one of the management team which has now been terminated.